Skip to main content

 Before You Begin

-Before upgrading from v9.0.x to v9.2.2, verify whether data-load performance needs to be improved.
-This can be done using the
+• Before upgrading from v9.0.x to v9.2.2, verify whether data-load performance needs to be improved.
+This can be done using the dataload_config property.

 Perform the Upgrade

-To upgrade your Qrvey MultiPlatform Environment to a newer version, follow the same steps as in the Installation section above.
+To upgrade your Qrvey MultiPlatform Environment to a newer version, follow the same steps as in the Installation section.
 The only change required is in Step 1:

 After updating the version, repeat Steps 2–6 from the Installation section, using the updated qrvey_version value in the relevant commands.

-This applies the upgrade and update your environment to the specified version.
+This applies the upgrade and updates your environment to the specified version.

 Switch from Multi-AZ to Single-AZ Configuration

-If you are upgrading from v9.0.x or v9.1.x to v9.2 or later, note that previous versions used a multi-AZ configuration, where nodes could be distributed across different Availability Zones (AZs).
-This can result in intra-AZ data transfer costs.
+Previous Qrvey versions used a multi-AZ configuration, where nodes could be distributed across different Availability Zones (AZs).
+If you are upgrading from v9.0.x or v9.1.x to v9.2, this can result in intra-AZ data transfer costs.

-To switch your instance to use a single-AZ configuration after upgrading, follow these steps:
+To switch your instance to use a single-AZ configuration after upgrading:

-- After the upgrade completes successfully, change the
+3. After the upgrade completes successfully, change the single_az_mode variable to true in your config.json.

-single_az_modevariable totruein yourconfig.json. - Run the apply command again with the flag
+4. Run the apply command again with the flag --migrate-to-single-az:

 docker run --platform=linux/amd64 -v $(pwd)/config.json:/app/qrvey/config.json -it --rm qrvey.azurecr.io/qrvey-terraform-aws:${qrvey_version} apply --migrate-to-single-az